01 December 2010

 In some cases you need 2 applications if you want to get a good solid color.

-it needs to be sealed mainly to make it a bit slicker, which will make the following steps easier.
+At this point what we have is an evenly dyed, fairly matte, and absorbent surface.
+It needs to be sealed mainly to make it a bit slicker, which will make the following steps easier.

 Shellac is perfect for this as it will not build up or fill the grain, and it dries quickly.
-And if the shellac is tinted black (or the same color as the dye underneath), it will add to the depth of the finish.
+And if the shellac is tinted with a drop of black (or the same color as the dye underneath), it will add to the depth of the finish.
 In addition to keeping the color from migrating into the wax, the shellac makes it easier to lightly wipe the liming off the surface while leaving it in the grain.

 Apply one or two thinned coats of shellac to your surface and allow to dry thoroughly.